CSIPlab/SLUG/README.md

 This will create a directory with selected images that are associated with provided celebrity name/concept from laion shard file, under `data/laion/laion400m`.
 And a `.tar` file containing the selected images, under `data/tar_files/{concept_name}.tar`.

-2. Repeat the unlearning procedure
+2. Repeat the unlearning procedure to generate unlearning gradient using the created `.tar` file, and perform unlearning.

 TODO: include experiment steps for unlearning object/multiple identities

 ### Unlearning experiment on Stable diffusion